cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 LFTA.

 LFTA-safeness largely depends on the restrictions or additional capabilities of the runtime system used in particular Tigon configuration.
-For example, if the runtime system is running on a network interface card, complex operations such as regular expression matching will be considered too expensive to be pushed to the LFTA level.
-However, on specialized hardware using FPGAs to perform fast regular expression matching, this operation is natively supported and will therefore be pushed down by the query translator.

 We will illustrate how query splitting works using a network monitoring query that extracts the names of the hosts from HTTP requests.
 The TigonSQL statement for this selection query is::